MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/getabstract-provisioning-tutorial.md

 	![Screenshot that shows the getAbstract SCIM Token 2.](media/getabstract-provisioning-tutorial/scim-generate-token-step-1.png)

-1. Lastly, you can either select the copy-to-clipboard icon or select the whole token and copy it.
+1. Either select the copy-to-clipboard icon or select the whole token and copy it.
 Also make a note that the Tenant/Base URL is `https://www.getabstract.com/api/scim/v2`.
-These values will be entered in the **Secret Token** and **Tenant URL** boxes on the **Provisioning** tab of your getAbstract's application in the Azure portal.
+These values will be entered in the **Secret Token** and **Tenant URL** boxes on the **Provisioning** tab of your getAbstract application in the Azure portal.

 	![Screenshot that shows the getAbstract SCIM Token 3.](media/getabstract-provisioning-tutorial/scim-generate-token-step-3.png)